-There is a unique type of insurance available in Sweden for those suffering from adverse effects of pharmaceutical treatment.
-The Pharmaceutical Insurance covers everyone who has been treated with prescribed pharmaceutical products or pharmaceuticals purchased from a legitimate dealer in Sweden.
-It also extends to include patients who received their pharmaceuticals at a hospital or who are suffering adverse reactions or effects owing to participation in clinical trials covered by the insurance.
+There is a unique type of insurance available in Sweden for those who suffer from the adverse effects of pharmaceutical treatment.
+The Swedish Pharmaceutical Insurance covers anyone who is treated with prescribed medication or medication purchased from a legitimate dealer in Sweden.
+It also includes patients who receive medication at a hospital, or who suffer adverse reactions or side effects due to participation in clinical trials that are covered by the insurance.

-Presenting your case to the Pharmaceutical Insurer is the quickest and simplest way to receive compensation in the event of drug-related injury.
-There is also the option to take your case to court, but the burden of proof may be greater.
+The quickest and simplest way to receive compensation in the event of medication-related injury is to present your case to the Swedish Pharmaceutical Insurer.
+You can also take your case to court, but the burden of proof may be greater.

 Information for patients

-When you have submitted your claim, it is processed by a claims adjuster.
+Once you have submitted your claim, it is processed by a claims adjuster.
 You will receive confirmation from the insurance company that your claim is being processed.
-Often, the claims adjuster will need to request medical records, invalidity certificates and statements from specialists.
+The claims adjuster will often request medical records, invalidity certificates and other statements from medical specialists.
 The assessment and evaluation process is conducted in consultation with experts in medical science.

-When the evaluation has been completed, you will be notified of whether or not you are entitled to compensation.
-Following this decision, an assessment of the extent of the compensation is made.
-This is made in accordance with the general principles governing the Tort Liability Act.
-The intention is that you should be in the same financial situation as you would otherwise be if the injury had not occurred.
+When the evaluation is complete, you will be notified of whether or not you are entitled to compensation.
+Following this decision, the compensation amount is then calculated.
+This is carried out in accordance with the general principles governing the Tort Liability Act.
+The intention is that you should be in the same financial position as you would otherwise have been if the injury had not occurred.

-On average the process takes about four months from the date on which you submitted your claim to the date on which you receive the decision regarding your entitlement to compensation.
+On average the process takes about four months from the date on which you submit your claim to the date on which you receive a decision regarding your entitlement to compensation.
 Cases can vary depending on the degree of complexity.

-The time required to assess the extent of the compensation may vary depending on whether or not the injury can be regulated directly or if a decision must be delayed until such matters as possible invalidity settlement or sickness benefits are addressed.
+The time required to assess the amount of the compensation may vary depending on whether the injury can be regulated directly or whether a decision has to be delayed until matters such as possible invalidity settlement or sickness benefits are addressed.

-If you are not satisfied and would like to dispute the decision made by the Pharmaceutical Insurer, you may appeal to the Pharmaceutical Injury Panel, which is an independent panel comprised of experts in medical science, laymen and representatives of the legal profession, appointed by the government.
-The opinion of the panel is advisory, but the Pharmaceutical Insurer usually follows their recommendation.
+If you are not satisfied and would like to dispute the decision made by the Swedish Pharmaceutical Insurer, you may appeal to the Pharmaceutical Injury Panel, an independent panel comprised of experts in medical science, laymen and representatives of the legal profession, appointed by the government.
+The opinion of the panel is advisory, however the Swedish Pharmaceutical Insurer usually follows its recommendation.

-If you are dissatisfied with the insurers final decision following the Pharmaceutical Injury Panel, you may institute general proceedings at a general court against the insurer and in that way appeal against the decision.
-For claims notified before January 1, 2007 any dispute will be settled by arbitration.
+If you are dissatisfied with the insurer’s final decision following the Pharmaceutical Injury Panel, you may initiate general proceedings against the insurer at a general court to appeal against the decision.
+For claims filed before January 1, 2007 any dispute will be settled by arbitration.

-The Pharmaceutical Insurance, the Patient Insurance and the Road Traffic Insurance are three insurances that go hand in hand.
-They provide compensation not normally covered by ordinary healthcare insurances.
-When the decision to pay compensation has been made, the amount is determined in accordance with the norms established in Tort Liability Act – the tables are adjusted on an annual basis.
+There are three relevant types of insurance that go hand in hand, the Pharmaceutical Insurance, the Patient Insurance and the Road Traffic Insurance.
+They provide compensation for injuries not normally covered by ordinary healthcare insurances.
+When a decision has been made in favour of paying compensation, the amount is determined in accordance with the principles of the Tort Liability Act – the tables are adjusted on an annual basis.

-Should your injury require medical attention or hospitalisation, this is covered by your normal health insurance.
-However, you may be entitled to compensation for pain and suffering from your Pharmaceutical Insurer.
+If your injury requires medical attention or hospitalisation, this is covered by your normal health insurance.
+However, you may be entitled to compensation for pain and suffering from the Swedish Pharmaceutical Insurer.